nielsontrung/zoom-note-taker/README.md

 # Zoom Note Taker
 An automated note taker for your zoom lectures!
 ## Implementation
-This project was inspired for courses that do not upload lecture material, or content without text highlighting, and for open book assignments or exams.
-This project was implemented using Python and the libraries listed below to capture screenshots of zoom lectures and convert the screenshots to text.
+This project was inspired by the need for courses that do not upload lecture materials or content without text highlighting, as well as for open-book assignments or exams.
+It was implemented using Python and the libraries listed below to capture screenshots of Zoom lectures and convert the screenshots into text.
 - cv2
 - tesseract
 # Getting Started
-To use the zoom note taker run get-screenshot-coords.py and change the region size and starting position until the screenshot region matches your lecture video.
+To use the Zoom note taker, run get-screenshot-coords.py and adjust the region size and starting position until the screenshot region matches the area of your lecture video.
 ```python
 import pyautogui
 #change these numbers below the x and y offset start from the top left of your monitor screen